Joyce Springfield-Collins

 Corinne Derenburger and her family relocated to New Orleans but continue to support development of recreational facilities for handicapped children and their families.

-Corinne Derenburger continues to work for the Ryan’s Hope.
+Corinne Derenburger continues to work for the Ryan’s Hope, and has been inducted into the Collierville Parks and Recreation Hall of Fame.

 Modeane Nichols Thompson